 Integrative therapy is a term often used to describe the combined use of proven mainstream treatments and certain complementary methods.
 You may have heard the term integrative oncology.
 Some cancer treatment centers and clinics now offer this option for patients who might be helped by complementary methods as well as mainstream treatments.
 Integrative oncology departments of leading cancer centers typically limit the complementary methods they provide to ones with low risk of significant side effects and some credible evidence showing they can help reduce symptoms or improve physical or psychological health.

 Alternative therapy is used instead of mainstream treatment.
 Alternative therapies are either unproven because they have not been scientifically tested, or they have been disproved (that is, they have been tested and found not to work).

 Disproved: treatments not supported by evidence

 Disproved or disproven are terms that may be used to describe a treatment that has been studied enough to find out that it does not work for a given condition.
-In medical circles, such a treatment is described by saying that studies “do not support claims that the treatment helps” a certain type of cancer or a certain condition.
-These methods may cause the patient to suffer because they are not helpful, because they can delay the use of proven methods, or because they actually cause harm.
+In medical circles, such a treatment is described by saying that studies “do not support claims that the treatment helps” a certain type of cancer or condition.
+These methods may cause the patient to suffer because they are not helpful, because they can delay the use of methods that can help, or because they actually cause harm.